AlexEguiluz/AlexEguiluz/README.md

 My artistic practice nourishes the same interest in questioning the system in which we live and seek to generate social consciousness.
 I sincerely believe that the artist is constantly growing and learning through experience and time, thinking critically, thinking outside the box and considering art to be constantly evolving.
 My great challenge is to involve the the spectator through sensory experiences.
 From this initiative, I started producing experimental videos and installations with the aim of capturing the immediacy of life, the spontaneity and naturalness of the interpretation of characters and events.

-You can check some of my art work here : https://vimeo.com/user5856581
+You can check some of my art work [here](https://vimeo.com/user5856581)